click here for mobile site

 The solution to gender bias lies in re-imagining what leadership itself looks like.

-Click on the case studies to learn more about the most impactful barriers to women’s pathways to leadership.
+Click on the case study drop downs to learn more about the barriers to women’s leadership.

 In a culture where subtle slights are overlooked, micro-aggressions continue to erode women's pipeline to leadership.